Skip to content

 )

-Validation Steps: - File existence and accessibility verification - File size limits (configurable) - Format detection via extension and MIME type - Permission checks for file access - Malware scanning (if configured)
+Validation Steps: - File existence and accessibility verification - Duplicate detection using file hash and metadata comparison - File size limits (configurable) - Format detection via extension and MIME type - Permission checks for file access - Malware scanning (if configured)

 2. Format Detection and Routing